 4. U.S. Government or HistoryNO

-No credit given for U.S. Government or History because a survey course in American government or history is an option, but not required, to fulfill the "IDS2020 - Trajectories of Human History" requirement.
+No credit given for U.S. Government or History because a survey course in American government or history is an option, but not required, to fulfill the "Cultures & Civilizations" and "Individual & Society" requirements.

-No credit given for Natural or Physical Science because the "IDS2030 - Science and Society" requirement may be satisfied by a course with little science content.
+No credit given for Natural Science because the "Scientific Reasoning" requirement may be satisfied by courses with little science content.

 General Education Assessment